docpad/docpad/README.md

 6. Cool that makes sense... now how did `Hello **World!**` in our document get converted into `Hello <strong>World!</strong>`?

-	- That was possible that file was a [Markdown](http://daringfireball.net/projects/markdown/basics) file (i.e. it had the `.md` extension).
+	- That was possible as that file was a [Markdown](http://daringfireball.net/projects/markdown/basics) file (i.e. it had the `.md` extension).
 Markdown is a great markup language as with it you have an extremely simple and readable document which generates a rich semantic HTML document.
-DocPad also supports a series of other markup languages as explain later on in this readme.
+DocPad also supports a series of other markup languages which are listed later on.

 ## Installing